-The mirror accelerated parity function allocates data to two layers on the drive.
-The ReFS file system quickly writes data to the disk in the mirror layer and then transfers the data to the parity layer to recalculate each written file.
-This not only enables more efficient data storage but also makes more efficient use of disk space.
+The mirror accelerated parity function efficiently allocates data to two layers on the drive.
+It writes data to the disk in the mirror layer and then transfers it to the parity layer to recalculate each written file, making more efficient use of disk space and enabling more efficient data storage.

 Pros | Cons |